NebularEclipse/sample-banking-app-v2/README.md

 If Redis is not available, the application will automatically fall back to in-memory storage.

+## Contributing
+Guidelines for contributing to the project.
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.